Assessing the Situation in the Automotive and Supply Industries

 Implement cost-reduction initiatives

-Realign the supply-chain structure to mitigate future risk
+Realign the supply chain structure to mitigate future risk

-1. Restart factories, keeping an eye on the cost structure, resource availability, and hygiene measures:
+1. Restart factories, keeping an eye on the cost structure, resource availability, and hygiene measures.

-Restarting plants after stopping production is a routine matter for carmakers, though the overall environment is completely different this time.
-The demand is far lower than normal capacity, the sick-leave rate is very high at 15 to 20 percent, the supply chains are unstable, and hygiene requirements must be met.
+Restarting plants after stopping production is a routine matter in the automotive industry – though the overall environment is completely different this time.
+Demand is far lower than normal capacity, the sick-leave rate is very high at 15 to 20 percent, supply chains are unstable, and hygiene requirements must be met.

-2. Implement cost-reduction initiatives:
+3. Implement cost-reduction initiatives.